sharabai/terraform-azure-dev-ops-agent/README.md

 ## Description

 Terraform automation for provisioning azure Linux VM and installing Azure DevOps self-hosted agent.
+It also provisions AKS cluster.

 ## Instruction